Zowe-Java-SDK/JobRunner/README.md

     pdsLocation

-Each member in pdsLocation is stripped of its job card information.
+Each member in pdsLocation needs to exist with it job card stripped.
 The program will read each member content and append a job card and submit it.

-The processing of the automation of this program is done via the Zowe Java Client SDK.
-The SDK performs z/OSMF REST API calls against the backend z/OS instance.

-The job card used for each job submission is the following:
+The job card used for each job submission is generated in the following way:

             final var jobCard = """
             //%s JOB (%s),'%s',NOTIFY=&SYSUID,CLASS=A,